godotengine/godot-website/collections/_article/we-should-all-use-gltf-20-export-3d-assets-game-engines.md

 ---
 title: "Why we should all support glTF 2.0 as THE standard asset exchange format for game engines"
-excerpt: "Khronos, with glTF 2.0, has given us a fantastic open standard for asset exchange format between 3D modelling software and game engines.
+excerpt: "Khronos, with glTF 2.0, has given us a fantastic open standard for asset exchange format between 3D modeling software and game engines.
 Here's why we must make it succeed..."
 categories: ["news"]
 author: Juan Linietsky
 image: /storage/app/uploads/public/598/3d8/bca/5983d8bcaa467213846247.png